-The CAP was one of the first policies of the European Community in the 1950s - aimed at making Europe self-sufficient in food by ensuring a stable supply of food for European citizens at a low price, and a reasonable selling price for farmers.
-Although the level of farm subsidies has reduced since the 1950s, the CAP remains the biggest item on the EU budget, accounting for 40 per cent of the total EU budget in 2011.
-In 2010 the CAP budget amounted to € 43.8 billion.
-Direct farm subsidies are by far the largest expenditure of the CAP.
-Studies show that many of the recipients of CAP subsidies are not small farmers but large landowners and agribusiness, over 1,000 of whom have become 'farm subsidy millionaires'.
+The CAP was one of the first policies of the European Community in a stable supply of food for European citizens at a low price, and a reasonable selling price for farmers.
+Although the level of farm subsidies the EU budget, accounting for 40 per cent of the total EU budget in 2011.83 In 2010 the CAP budget amounted to € 43.8 billion.84 Direct

-- billion in direct payments in response to low prices at the time. - The EU also pays farmers an export subsidy (or 'refund') at times when Europe an dairy prices are higher than world prices to enable them to access world markets.
+• The EU also pays farmers an export subsidy (or 'refund') at times when Europe an dairy prices are higher than world prices to enable them to access world markets.
 During 1996 to 2006, EU export subsidies on dairy products were high, ranging from € 475 million to € 1.8 billion.80 Overall, export subsidies have been reduced in recent years and, since the end of 2009, have been set at zero.
 They were revoked for the first time in 40 years in 2007, but revived in January 2009 to help the industry cope with a global price slump.81 At this point, the EU began offering subsidies of up to 50 per cent on its milk powder, butter and cheese exports.82 At the 2005 WTO negotiations, it was agreed that all export subsidies should end by 2013, provided that a full multilateral trade agreement had been reached, but these negotiations are still ongoing.